-Authentication: signaling messages should be authenticated, in order to prevent a third party masquerading as either an authorized MTA, CMS, MGC, or SIP Proxy.
+Authentication: signaling messages should be authenticated, in order to prevent a third party masquerading as either an authorized MTA or CMS.

 Confidentiality: NCS messages carry dialed numbers and other customer information, which must not be disclosed to a third party.
 Thus confidentiality of signaling messages should be required.
-The signaling messages carry media stream keying material that must be kept private on each signaling hop, and should also be kept private end-to-end between the initiating and target CMSs, to avoid exposure at SIP signaling proxies.
-There is no standard, well-supported mechanism to support end-to-end privacy of keying material, however, so only hop-by-hop confidentiality is supported in IPCablecom.
+The signaling messages carry media stream keying material that must be kept private not only on each signaling hop, but also end-to-end between the initiating and target CMSes, to avoid exposure at SIP signaling proxies.